symfony-craft/slides/README.md

 ## Craft questions

 - [ ] How to structure my directories ?
-- [ ] How to config Symfony to handle the directory structure ?
 - [ ] How to test my use cases ?
 - [ ] How to test my adapters ?
 - [ ] How to call the hexagon use cases ?